 Q: What if I want to do one of the modules but I’m not sure yet whether I’ll be able to be at the next year’s one?
 Do I have to do the next one by the following year?

-A: The TYTT Intensive course offers great flexibility.
-You can attend the next module the next time that module is offered, or possibly join in with another Tamara Yoga Teacher Training.
+A: The TYTT Intensive course in Perth offers great flexibility.
+You can attend the next module the next time that module is offered, or possibly join in with another Tamara Yoga Teacher Training course.

-Q: I have completed other trainings but I don’t feel prepared to teach, and I’ve heard really good things about Tamara Yoga Teacher Training, so I would like to do yours.
+Q: I have completed other trainings but I don’t feel prepared to teach.
+I’ve heard really good things about Tamara Yoga Teacher Training, so I would like to register for this yoga instructor course.
 However, I don’t want to ‘repeat’ what I’ve already learned.

 I had concerns that doing teacher training again would involve lots of repetition of what I had already learnt.
 I realise now that teaching yoga is an ongoing learning experience that extends for as long as you teach.
 Some subject names may have been the same as my previous teacher training, but my experience of learning those subjects in the context of Tamara’s Teacher Training was much deeper and really enlightening.
 Apart from the quality of the course, I think what makes the difference is that Tamara holds her teacher trainees in her heart, with an ongoing connection as a mentor – as an authentic yoga teacher would.
 Years have passed and I now assist Tamara on teacher training courses – she has taught me to practice the same ‘connection’ with everyone I teach.” – Julie Dulaney, previous trainee and now successful teacher.

 If you’ve already completed a Teacher Training program but you’re still drawn to our yoga instructor course in Perth, we welcome you to apply.
 Simply get in touch with Tamara Yoga today.